Overview

 Problem Statement

-Newly graduated speech pathologists and occupational therapists feel inexperienced and anxious about transitioning into their first full time job and want access to support, information and knowledgeable professionals.
+Newly graduated clinicians feel inexperienced and anxious transitioning into their first full-time role and need structured support, accessible information, and guidance from experienced professionals

 I held an ideation session with 6 new graduates focusing on 2 key How Might Wes (HMWs):